Special Educational Needs and Disability Information Report

 What arrangements are in place for supporting children and young people in moving between phases of education and in preparing for adulthood?

 The transition from primary to secondary school is very carefully implemented for students with special educational needs.
-The transition team visit primary schools (COVID permitting) and meet with staff to discuss each child as an individual.
+The transition team visit primary schools and meet with staff to discuss each child as an individual.
 Where a child has special educational provision, the SENDCo or members of the SEND department will attend the primary school for the Annual Review with staff, parents and students.
 When moving between phases of education to post 16 and preparing for adulthood, those students who have an EHCP will be supported on a one-to-one basis and will also have meetings with the school’s careers advisor.
 Parents attend a meeting with the SENDCO or other key staff to discuss future plans and options.
-In addition, many students on SEN support will also benefit from this bespoke service.
+In addition, many students at SEN support will also benefit from this bespoke service.
 We share information with the school, college, or other setting the pupil is moving to.

 What is the approach to teaching children and young people with SEND?

 Southgate School provides excellent academic opportunities for all students, including those with special educational needs.
-Teachers are responsible and accountable for the progress and development of all the pupils in their class.
-High-quality teaching is our first step in responding to pupils who have SEN. This will be adapted for individual pupils.
+Teachers are responsible and accountable for the progress and development of all the students in their class.
+Quality First Teaching is our first step in responding to pupils who have SEN. This will be adapted for individual pupils.
 Students will be supported in mainstream, mixed ability classes and given targeted, structured interventions when necessary.
 The SEND department provides all staff with regular CPD to impart strategies for working with students with SEND.
-We deliver half-termly SEND update Briefings to the whole staff.
 The SEND department also circulates strategies and recommendations for how students should be taught regularly, and observes students in lessons to share good practice.
 Strategies and information on every student with SEND is shared on the school system (Satchel One).

 How are adaptations made to the curriculum and the learning environment of children and young people with SEND?